With the best lavalier microphones, you can easily capture the sound of your lectures, presentations, interviews, and more.

-A slew of lapels are out there, and whether you’re a newbie or a seasoned pro, it can be challenging to find the one that’s right for you.
-I’ve taken out the guesswork and offer reviews of these small but mighty devices.
+A slew of lapels are out there, but whether you’re a newbie or a seasoned pro, it can be challenging to find the one that’s right for you.

 The PowerDeWise Professional is my top pick, because it has excellent sound quality even if cars, children, dogs and other intrusive sounds are nearby.
 It has an ample extension cord that’s great if you need to move farther from the camera.